guilhemmarchand/TA-jira-service-desk-simple-addon/docs/userguide.rst

 **Open the report "JIRA Service Desk - Issues backlog collection" to access the backlog collection:**

 - **key** is the internal uuid of the KVstore, as well the key will be equal to the md5 hash of the first occurrence of JIRA issue created (next occurrences will have a key uuid generated automatically with no link with the md5 of the issue)
-- **ctime** is the milliseconds epochtime that corresponds to the initial creation of the ticket, this value not change once the record is inserted
+- **ctime** is the milliseconds epochtime that corresponds to the initial creation of the ticket, this value can not be changed once the record is created
-- **mtime** is the milliseconds epochtime of the last modification of the record, if a comment is added to this ticket, this values corresponds to the time of that action
+- **mtime** is the milliseconds epochtime of the last modification of the record, if a comment is added to this ticket, this value corresponds to the time of that action
 - **jira_md5** is the actual md5 hash for the entire JIRA issue, when the dedup option is activated for an alert, this will always be equal to the key id of the record in the KVstore
 - **status** reflects the status of the issue as it is known from the add-on perspective, created means the issue was created, updated means at least one comment was made to this ticket due to dedup matching
 - **jira_id / jira_key / jira_self** are JIRA information related to this ticket